 In our first scholarship year, nearly 400 applicants from around the country applied.
-Learn more about all 12 of our 2022 Jean Griswold Foundation Scholars.
+Learn more about our 2022 Jean Griswold Foundation Scholars.

 Congratulations to Our Most Recent Scholar Recipients.
 Watch their reactions when they first got the news!

 As a single mother of three (a senior in college and twin high school freshmen),